Morris Marina: Development

 The indigenous engines were the venerable A-Series and B-Series units in 1.3- and 1.8-litre capacities, respectively, which drove rear wheels through a live axle.
 It featured torsion bar suspension at the front, leaf-spring suspension at the rear.
-An estate (station wagon) came in 1972, 18 months after the saloon and coupé, giving British Leyland a full-circle competitor for the Cortina and Capri.
+An estate (station wagon) came in 1972, 18 months after the saloon and coupé.
 Five body styles were available all in all: saloon, estate, coupé, pickup, and van.
 For extra performance, TC versions were equipped with a twin carburettor engine similar to that in the MG MGB for extra performance.
 These could be fitted with a body kit from BL Special Tuning that added front and rear spoilers, alloy wheels, extra lighting and other details.
 A 1.5-litre diesel version, using an engine developed from the B-Series, was offered in a few European countries where the tax rates favoured diesels.
 With no more than 37 or 40 hp on offer depending on the source, performance was often lethargic; 3,870 diesels were built between 1977 and 1980.
 They were never sold in Britain, where diesel engines were almost unheard of in passenger cars.